 This blog post provides an overview of the PEN-200: Penetration Testing (OSCP) course, which is geared toward individuals who are interested in becoming certified penetration testers.

-By the end of the post, readers should have a better understanding of the PEN-200: Penetration Testing (OSCP) course, and have the knowledge of what it takes to earn the OSCP certification.
+By the end of the post, readers should have a better understanding of the PEN-200: Penetration Testing (OSCP) course, and know what it takes to earn the OSCP certification.

 Table of Contents

-With an emphasis on security, as data breaches and cyber-attacks become more common, it is essential that organizations have a security framework in place.
+With an emphasis on security, as data breaches and cyber-attacks become more common, organizations must have a security framework in place.

 One of the most popular security practices is Penetration Testing, otherwise known as OSCP or Open Source Computer Security Certification.